3 Easy Tips to Check Hard Drive for Bad Sectors - Full Guide💡

 Go install this tool and start testing the bad sectors on your hard drive now.

 Step 1.
-Open Qiling Disk Master.
-Right-click the disk that you want to check, and then click "Surface Test".
+To check the disk on your computer, open Qiling Disk Master, right-click the disk you want to check, and select "Surface Test" from the context menu.

-Qiling Disk Master can not only run a disk surface test and locate the bad sectors (if any) on the hard disk but can also directly detect your disk health to provide more comprehensive information.
-This tool directly evaluates your disk health score and issues warnings when necessary.
+Qiling Disk Master can not only run a disk surface test and locate bad sectors but also directly detect disk health, providing a comprehensive evaluation and issuing warnings when necessary.

 Here's how to check hard drive health:

 Step 1.
-Launch Qiling Disk Master and click the blue arrow to activate the "Disk Health" feature under the "Tools" section.
+Launch Qiling Disk Master, click the blue arrow to activate the "Disk Health" feature under the "Tools" section.

 click the bule arrow